Instructor: Sally Hermansen (email@example.com)

 Office: Room 144, Geography Building

-Lab Fee: A $20 lab fee is collected at the beginning of of term (photocopying, computer lab maintenance).
+Lab Fee: A $20 lab fee is collected at the beginning of term (computer lab maintenance, software licenses).
 Printing is extra, you pay as needed: 10 cents for black and white, 40 cents for colour.
-The lab fee is optional in that if you do the assignments with open source software, or have the student copy of ArcGIS loaded on your laptop, you will not need to pay the lab fee.

 GIS software: ESRI’s ArcGIS is the software used in this course.
 The 2 computer labs have the software loaded on all computers.
 In addition, you can purchase a student version for the course for $25.00. http://gis.ubc.ca/software/